jonmccull/digital-garden/_notes/branding-a-browser.md

 With that in mind, we revisited the Brand Sprint concept, making a few tweaks to focus it as a tool for internal discovery.
 We slotted in a 2-hour brainstorming session, inviting the management team along with a few folks from various teams to get a good cross-section of the company.
 Hopefully the session would give us a clearer picture of: what is Vivaldi, how are we doing it better than the competition, who is it for, and why are we here?

-🚧 _This section is a work in progress.
+🚧 _This Note is a work in progress.
 More work to do here_

 ## Strategy